bluetyson/FASERIP-Slugfest/README.md

 - Extra Body Parts [see above]
 - Force Blast
 - Force Field
-- Hyper-Speed [defensive bonus from moving]
+- Hyper-Speed [defensive bonus from moving, can substitute for multiple attacks roll - or just flat out hand out at a level]
+  - This is handled in various ways in character writeups
 - Phasing
 - Power Absorption - just as a takedown
 - Probability Manipulation [just the good side]